 - Archive copy of John Hay's Hearts page, which was the basis for the first version of this page.

 - Alan Hoyle's Hearts Page for a typical set of rules.

 - Alan Hoyle has also provided a copy of the former page on the Caltech variant, a more elaborate version.

-- Cavendish Rules of Hearts are available from Bob Ciaffone's web site.
+- Here is an archive copy of the Cavendish Rules of Hearts, formerly available from Bob Ciaffone's web site.

 - Alan Gilfoy's Hearts page